wannesdebacker/figma-asset-download/README.md

 - Programmatic API for advanced use cases.
 - Customizable save directory for downloaded assets.
 - Dry-run option to generate a preview of assets without downloading them.
+- Regex filtering with --pattern to match specific component names.

 ## Notes